vatpac-technology/sops/docs/controller-skills/grounddelaymanagement.md

     If, due to apron congestion or similiar, the aircraft first in line can't be pushed, or is AFK, the **SMC** controller may push another aircraft, taking into account relative priority.

     After moving the strip into the **Pushback Bay**, the `Time Field` will go yellow.

+!!! note
+    It is not necessary to wait until the exact TSAT is achieved.
+Pushback (or taxi, if no pushback is required) may be issued provided the Time Field is green.

 3. **ADC** should allow aircraft to depart, such that the overall departure rate is maintained.